calogica/dbt-expectations/README.md

 #### [expect_column_values_to_be_within_n_stdevs](macros/schema_tests/distributional/expect_column_values_to_be_within_n_stdevs.sql)

-Expects changes in (optionally grouped & summed) metric values to be within Z sigma away from the column average
+Expects (optionally grouped & summed) metric values to be within Z sigma away from the column average

 ```yaml
 tests: